Amid Palestinian doubts, Trump to share Mideast peace plan with Israelis

 Netanyahu’s principal domestic political rival, Gantz, a centrist former general, last week lifted his objection to having the peace plan published before Israel’s March election.
 He had previously seen it as interference in the vote.

-Reporting by Steve Holland and Dan Williams; Editing by Mark Heinrich and Howard Goller
+Reporting by Steve Holland and Dan Williams; Editing by Mark Heinrich, Howard Goller and Lisa Shumaker